 Parents need to know their children will be able to socialize well with others.

-Socialization is a critical component in a child’s overall development journey.
+Learning social skills is a critical component in a child’s overall development journey.
 Playdates can help, but there are key elements to playing with others on a consistent basis that can teach things like empathy, compassion, patience, and taking turns.
 Socialization is a big part of a child’s development emotionally and socially.
 Socialization can also help a child manage their personal feelings and interact in an acceptable way that’s respectful towards others.

-Why Pre-School might be right for you.
+Why Preschool might be right for you.